eu-digital-identity-wallet/av-doc-technical-specification/docs/architecture-and-technical-specifications.md

   The solution leverages the existing eIDAS infrastructure, including eIDAS nodes and the trust framework for trusted services, to ensure a high level of security and reliability.
 By aligning with the technical architecture of the EU Digital Identity Wallet [ARF](https://eu-digital-identity-wallet.github.io/eudi-doc-architecture-and-reference-framework/), the solution delivers secure, reusable, and interoperable proofs of age.
-This approach ensures compliance with EU standards and supports trusted, seamless cross-border functionality.
+This approach ensures compliance with EU standards, enabling trusted interoperability and seamless cross-border functionality

 - **Reference Implementation:**
   A reference implementation, including a white-label Age Verification Application, is provided to facilitate the